Canadian women in the world wars: Commemoration

 In 1919, the construction of the World War I Canadian nurses memorial began under the direction of artist G.W.
 Hills.
-The Nursing Sisters' Memorial is located in the Hall of Honour in the centre block of the Parliament Buildings on Parliament Hill, Wellington Street, Ottawa.
-In a preliminary ceremony on Parliament Hill, in front of the centre block, the President of the Association, Miss Jean Browne, presented the memorial to the acting Prime Minister, Sir Henry Drayton, who accepted it in the name of the people of Canada.
-The finished sculpture consists of three components supporting the main theme of the heroic service of nursing sisters from the founding of Hôtel Dieu in Quebec City in 1639 to the end of the First World War.
+The Nursing Sisters' Memorial is in the Hall of Honour in the Centre Block of the Parliament Buildings in Ottawa.
+In a preliminary ceremony on Parliament Hill, in front of the Centre Block, the president of the association, Jean Browne, presented the memorial to the acting prime minister, Sir Henry Drayton, who accepted it in the name of the people of Canada.
+The finished sculpture consists of three components supporting the main theme of the heroic service of nursing sisters from the founding of Hôtel-Dieu in Quebec City in 1639 to the end of the First World War.
 The monument was finalized and unveiled in 1926, to commemorate the significance of Canadian nurses during World War I.

 A number of artists have sought to memorialize the contribution of Canadian women in all aspects of the war effort.
 Canadian artist Marion Long sought to demonstrate the home front from the perspective of women and housewives, using charcoal to document moments ranging from time at the public market to moments of pain and loss upon a killed-in-action notification.
 H. M. May studied the thousands entering the workforce for the first time to create famous works like Women Making Shells, a 1919 oil painting dedicated to the labour of female factory workers.